Gulf Coast prepares for flooding from Tropical Storm Cristobal

 Flooding will be the biggest concern for Gulf Coast states east of Texas.

-A storm surge watch has also been issued for the northern Gulf Coast from Indian Pass to Aripeka, Florida, and from Grand Isle, Louisiana, to Ocean Springs, Mississippi.
-A storm surge watch, according to the National Hurricane Center, means there is a possibility of life-threatening inundation for 48 hours from rising water moving inland.
+Storm surge warnings are in effect for portions of Louisiana and Mississippi.
+A storm surge warning, according to the National Hurricane Center, means there is a possibility of life threatening inundation possible within the next 36 hours from rising water moving inland.

+Storm surge will be highest between Ocean Springs, Mississippi, and the mouth of the Mississippi River where up to 3 to 5 feet is forecast.

 "Coastal flooding, heavy rain and dangerous beach conditions will be the main impacts locally," the National Weather Service said on its website.
 "The heaviest rain and greatest coastal flooding threat is expected Saturday night through Sunday."